 You still simply pick up your regular phone, dial a number and talk.
-VoIP is simple and is for everyone.
+It is simple and is for everyone.
 It doesn't matter if the person you are calling has VoIP or not, this is all taken care of by your service provider.

 The following are the main benefits of using VoIP for your phone service:

-To make a VoIP call the only additional piece of equipment that a typical setup will need is an Analog Telephone Adaptor (or ATA), which is usually supplied by the service provider when you sign up for service.
+To make a VoIP call the only additional piece of equipment that a typical setup will need is an Analog Telephone Adapter (or ATA), which is usually supplied by the service provider when you sign up for service.

 This allows you to make phone calls as normal, using your own standard phone.
 The ATA does the clever conversion of your analog voice to a digital signal that the Internet can understand.
-It then sends that signal on to your Broadband modem, which passes it over the Internet.
+It then sends that signal on to your Internet modem, which passes it over the Internet.